20 years of monitoring butterflies

 Bookings not required

-Meetings should conclude by 8.30pm.
+Meetings should conclude and the building empty by 8.00pm.

 At the start of each meeting a ten minutes presentation on a ‘Butterfly of the Month’ will be given by a BCSA committee member.